Boris Johnson Is a Fucking Cunt

 "Boris Johnson Is a Fucking Cunt" is a single by the Kunts, a band created by Kunt and the Gang.
-The song is directed at the then British Prime Minister Boris Johnson and consists of the words "Boris Johnson is a fucking cunt" being repeated.
+The song is directed at the then prime minister of the United Kingdom Boris Johnson and consists of the words "Boris Johnson is a fucking cunt" being repeated.
 Originally released on the 2020 album Kunts Punk in Your Face, the track was later released as a single, and Kunt campaigned to make the single the 2020 UK Christmas number one.
 The song reached number five, although the BBC refused to name either the song or the artist due to the very strong language in both.
 In November 2021, the band announced a sequel, "Boris Johnson Is Still a Fucking Cunt", once again campaigning to top the Christmas chart.
 It also reached number five.